-Peter Willson, First Man Standing lead, has written a number of blogs in preparation for a seminar which was delivered at the Jubilee + Conference, Churches That Change Communities in Bristol on November 16th 2019.
+Peter Willson, First Man Standing lead, has written three blogs in preparation for a seminar which was delivered at the Jubilee + Conference, Churches That Change Communities in Bristol on November 16th 2019.

 When it comes to social justice the Church is pretty good at recognising issues of hunger, water needs, child support, deportation issues or prisoner reform.
 However, domestic abuse seems to be a subject we just don’t talk about, and therefore its significance to relationships, families and society goes under the radar.
 However, the scale and impact of this hidden form of violence is huge.
 Just look at the statistics: